The Truth About People Pleasing

 Have you ever considered yourself a people pleaser?

-What's important to recognize is that people pleasing is a behavioral response to . . . fear.
+What's important to recognize is that sometimes people pleasing is a behavioral or conditional response to . . . fear.

 When pleasing others becomes your top priority, even above your own needs, it is important to explore why you are showing up in this role.

-The truth about people pleasing is: it an unauthentic representation of a "helper" or a "strong friend".
+The truth about people pleasing is: it is sometimes an inauthentic representation of a "helper" or a "strong friend".
 These roles, though they involve helping others, have boundaries in place.

 If you are a victim of an abusive intimate relationship, please contact the National Domestic Violence Hotline at 1-800-799-7233 to receive help and support.